Musical Theatre Conservatory

 most advanced performing arts students!

-Grades: Grade 10 to graduated 2025 senior (all grades refer to 2024-2025 school year).
+Grades: Grade 10 to graduated 2026 senior (Grades 8 and 9 by approval of the Program Coordinator).
+All grades refer to 2025-2026 school year.

 Prerequisite: 2-3 years previous training in Musical Theatre.
 Advanced levels of acting, singing, and dance technique and musical theatre performance experience.
 All current Mainstage Musical participants are encouraged to participate.

-Dates: June 23-July 2, Monday – Friday
+Dates: June 22-July 1, Monday – Friday

 Time: 10:30am-2:30pm